Unity-Technologies/2d-animation-samples/README.md

 * The skinning and rigging portion is done in the Scene View along with Hierarchy manipulation and IK setups

 ## :exclamation::exclamation::exclamation: Warning :exclamation::exclamation::exclamation:
 **Project backward compatibility between Preview versions is NOT GUARANTEED.
-Always backup your project before upgrading.
-Preview features here are not production ready, please DO NOT use this build for your final production.
+Always backup your project before updating the package.
+Preview features here are not production ready, please DO NOT use this package for your final production.
 Preview features may be discontinued/dropped.**